 The mean of these relative rotation errors $\overline{rpe}$ is then computed as:

 where $M$ is the total number of relative pose pairs evaluated along the entire trajectory.
 To ensure fair comparison across methods with different estimation frequencies, we compute the RPE at fixed intervals corresponding to \SI{10}{\degree} of rotation in the ground truth trajectory.
-Under this evaluation scheme, an $\overline{rpe}$ value of \SI{0.5}{\degree} indicates that, on average, the estimated relative rotation between poses separated by \SI{10}{\degree} of ground truth motion differs from the true relative rotation by \SI{0.5}{\degree}.
-This approach provides a consistent measure of local accuracy across different methods, regardless of their specific output rates.
+An $\overline{rpe}$ value of \SI{0.5}{\degree} indicates that estimated relative rotations over \SI{10}{\degree} intervals differ from ground truth by \SI{0.5}{\degree} on average, providing consistent local accuracy measurement across methods.

 For the evaluation of APE and RPE across all experiments, we utilize the EVO toolkit \cite{grupp2017evo}, a software package designed for the evaluation of odometry and SLAM algorithms, ensuring consistent and reproducible assessments.
 To facilitate intuitive understanding of the error magnitudes, we convert all radian measurements to degrees in our reported results.